 I wanted to start decorating my house in softer, more neutral tones for Fall, and this Autumn Wood Banner was the perfect addition to add some texture and warmth.

 I have to tell you, as much as I absolutely love fall, I’m definitely over having all of that orange, red, and yellow take over my house when I decorate.
-So starting last year with my front porch and my Easy Neutral Fall Wreath, I began to decorate with softer, more neutral tones.
-This year, beginning with this Autumn Wood Banner, I’m planning to continue this color scheme but I’ll also add in some soft pinks and purples.
+I started a couple of years ago, slowly replacing or making over those pieces I wanted to keep.
+This Autumn Wood Banner was a great beginning for this trend and I continued with this color scheme but also added in some soft pinks, gold and cream .
 I know, that doesn’t seem very autumn-like but just wait and see.
 It’s definitely Fall, just a softer version of it.